Before You Meet

 How can I find a therapist?

 There are a number of big directories where you can search for therapists, such as the BACP directory.
-There are also directories for specific types of therapist, such as Pink Therapy and the Black, African and Asian Therapy Network.
+There are also directories for specific types of therapist, such as Pink Therapy, the Association of Neurodivergent Therapists and the Black, African and Asian Therapy Network.
 These directories can help you to create a “shortlist” of therapists to contact.
 Here are some questions that may help you:

 Are they registered with a professional body?